keu/docs/astro/install-aws.md

 ## Step 4: Let Astronomer Complete the Install

-Let our team know once you've created the admin IAM role for Astro.
+Let our team know once you've created the cross-account IAM role for Astro.
 From there, we will finish creating an Astronomer Cluster in your AWS account that supports Apache Airflow environments.

 This process can take some time.
 Wait for confirmation that the installation was successful before proceeding to the next step.